iconsumeplutonium/personal-website/src/content/blog/post-1.md

 63657595
 ```

 So just over 63 million records.
 At the time of writing, [Wikipedia:Size of Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Size_of_Wikipedia) states Wikipedia contains a grand total of 63,841,479 pages, with only 11% of those being articles.
-So in order to speed up the process of importing this database, I need to remove all records that don't correspond to articles in the `geotags` table.
-To do this, I can print out a list of all page IDs present in the `geotags` article.
-Then, I can iterate through every line of `enwiki-latest-page.sql`, extracting every record, and discarding it if it isn't a page I care about.
+So in order to speed up the process of importing this database, I need to remove all records that don't correspond to articles in the `geo_tags` table.
+To do this, I can print out a list of all page IDs present in the `geo_tags` article.
+Then, I can iterate through every line of `enwiki-latest-page.sql`, extracting every record, and discarding it if it isn't one of the IDs from `geo_tags`.

 Firstly, to get all IDs, I can do